moodle-an-hochschulen/moodle-theme_boost_union/README.md

 ##### Login order

 With these settings, you control the order of the login methods in the login form.
 The presented order will be defined from lowest to highest ordinal number, skipping all login methods and login form elements which are disabled in Moodle.

+##### Side entrance login

+With this setting, you can enable a side entrance local login page.
+It is enabled automatically if you disable the local login form (see above), but you can also enable is constantly to allow local users to bypass the main login page and login process which is particularly helpful in SSO setups.
+On the side entrance local login page, all of Moodle's login security measures apply as well, of course.

 #### Tab "Dashboard / My courses"